 If you have a small room in your house, don’t paint it white to make it seem bigger.
 Instead, give it more oomph with a look-at-me colour choice.
 Let your big rooms expand with light, and your small rooms envelop you.

-Designer Brian Dittmar proves that neutrals need never be boring in this chic bedroom that pairs cool gray with warm honey-coloured shades.
-While the overall effect is restful, contrasting these two opposites creates just enough tension to wake up the otherwise sleepy space.
+Neutrals need never be boring.
+Pair cool gray with warm honey-coloured shades.
+The overall effect is restful.
+While contrasting these two opposites creates just enough tension to wake up the otherwise sleepy space.

 Always chic, black + white is one dynamic duo that never goes out of style.
-Here, designer Tobi Fairley proves that the two colours, accented by just a bit of metallic gold, are all you need to create a compelling colour story.
+Accent the two colours with just a bit of metallic gold.
+It’s all you need to create a compelling colour story.

 Shine the spotlight on your favourite colour by filling a small space, like a bathroom, with just that hue.
-Here, designer Judith Balis created a cheery master bathroom featuring the preppy colour Kelly green.
-Balanced with white walls and floors, the saturated shade is eye-catching but not overpowering.
+Create a cheery master bathroom featuring the a bright colour, like Kelly green.
+Balance it with white walls and floors, The saturated shade is eye-catching but not overpowering.

 Limiting your palette to just three colours is a can’t-miss strategy in any space.
-In this cheery bedroom, saturated shades of sunny yellow, navy blue and grass green feel fresh, preppy and always on-trend.
-HGTV Magazine shares more ideas for pushing colour boundaries.
+Mix saturated shades of sunny yellow, navy blue and grass green for a fresh, preppy and always on-trend look.

 Tips courtesy of https://www.hgtv.com/